7 Tips for Taking Care of Your Brain

-- Tryptophan: Basic for learning.
-It is found in foods like fish, eggs, nuts, bananas, pineapples, and avocados.
+- Tryptophan: This chemical is essential for learning.
+It’s found in foods like fish, eggs, nuts, bananas, pineapples, and avocados.

 - Choline: Soy and eggs are rich in this element.
-It is essential for the transmission of nerve impulses to muscles.
+It’s essential for the transmission of nerve impulses to muscles.

-- L-glutamine: It is used for building gamma-Aminobutyric acid (GABA) in the brain.
+- L-glutamine: This is used for building gamma-Aminobutyric acid (GABA) in the brain.
 It helps you be in a good mood and feel better.
-You can find it in sesame and sunflower seeds.
+You can find it in sesame seeds and sunflower seeds.

-- Flavonoids: Basic for neuron synapses.
+- Flavonoids: These are also essential for neuron synapses.
 They reduce neuron aging and improve memory.
 You can find them in beans, chocolate, and red wine.

-- Vitamin E: It is essential.
+- Vitamin E: This vitamin is essential.
 It helps neuron activity and prevents the oxidation of neuron membranes.
 You can find it in curry, asparagus, avocados, walnuts, peanuts, olives, and olive oil.